vivekguthikonda/-/_posts/2020-03-04-Movie-Plot-Synopsis-Tagging.md

 - As the text preprocessing plays an important role in getting rich features, we can play with different techniques available in internet to extract more performance from models.

 - I have also tested the models with embeddings of the plot_synopsis obtained from pretrained Deep learning models like BERT(786d), Elmo (1024d), etc. but the dimensionality of those vectors is not sufficient to classify this 71 tags tagset.
-If possible, we can try to optimize to those features for more score.
+If possible, we can try to optimize those features for more score.

 #### Epilogue: